 Is it safe to go to the emergency room, if needed?

 Yes.
-We're screening everyone who enters our facilities.
 So if you have coronavirus symptoms, call first.

 I tested positive for coronavirus and am breastfeeding.
 Should I stop?